 Members & Staff

-The following 14 individuals serve as members on the Tick-Borne Disease Working Group.
+The following 13 individuals serve as members on the Tick-Borne Disease Working Group.
+We will update this page with a 14th member when the HHS Secrectary provides approval.

 John N. Aucott, M.D.
 (Chair)